 - Understanding Eating Disorders

 - Health Psychology

-- Minimum GCSE English Language at grade 4/C and level 2 English diagnostics.
+Minimum GCSE English Language at grade 4/C and level 2 English diagnostics.

-GCSE Maths at grade 4/C or above is desirable but not essential
+GCSE Maths at grade 4/C or above is desirable but not essential.

 Whilst every effort is made to ensure that the information contained on this website is correct, the College accepts no liability for any errors or omissions.
 Please note that details are subject to change without notice with regard to the provision of courses, course times and dates and the fees and charges levied.